EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 {% hint style="danger" %}
 Overlapping proximities will only trigger proximity detection for the proximity with the lowest-numbered **exploreid**.
-{% endhint %}

 ### Tasksets Table

-{% hint style="info" %}
+!!! info
       Task Sets are intended to make it easier to write quest NPCs that can offer a lot of tasks.
 While this functionality can also be achieved with quest::assigntask, it is important to note that players can remove tasks when writing your scripts.
 A Task Set could require a series of tasks in a progression.
-{% endhint %}

 #### Field Descriptions